Welcome to the Imandra Protocol Language (IPL) documentation site!

-- Describe how to treat incoming messages and submit new ones
+- specification of how to treat incoming messages and submit new ones

-- Describe how to handle internal system events and their interaction with the state
+- formalise how to handle internal system events and their interaction with the state

-- A strongly statically typed language with type inference.
-For every expression (and, recursively, its sub-expressions) the typechecker deduces its type and makes sure that it is valid in a given context.
+- type inference via a strongly statically typed language.
+For every expression (and, recursively, its sub-expressions) the type checker deduces its type and makes sure that it is valid in a given context.

 - You can now download IPL VS Code plugin at IPL VS Code Plugin